Murder Mystery Easter Egg Hunt: How to Combine Whodunit with Easter Fun

 You'll need two things: a murder mystery game and some Easter eggs to put the clues in.

-For the mystery itself, you can use MysteryShaper to generate one that fits your group perfectly.
+For the mystery itself, you can use MysteryShaper to generate a custom game that fits your group perfectly.
 Enter your number of players, pick an Easter-appropriate setting — a country estate, a spring garden party, a village fête — and choose from the story options it generates.
-The game comes with all the clues, character packs, and the full storyline.
+The game comes with all the clues, character packs, host guide, and the full storyline.

 Once you have your mystery, take the clues from each round and print them small enough to fold into plastic Easter eggs.
 Colour-code the eggs by round — pastel pink for Round 1 clues, blue for Round 2, yellow for Round 3 — so you can hide them in batches and reveal them at the right time.